 By The Washington Post · Faiz Siddiqui · BUSINESS

-It was the latest escalation following the company's decision to start calling workers back to the factory last week.
-Tesla on Saturday filed suit against Alameda County, where its Fremont factory is located, seeking an injunction against orders to stay closed.
+It is one of the most prominent examples of a powerful public figure defying local health orders amid the novel-coronavirus response.
+Tesla on Saturday filed suit against Alameda County, where its Fremont, California, factory is located, seeking an injunction against orders it stay closed.
 The suit alleged violations of the due process and equal protection clauses of the 14th Amendment.

-Neetu Balram, a spokeswoman for Alameda County, said in a statement that the county hoped to work with Tesla to avoid any further escalation of the issue.
+Neetu Balram, a spokeswoman for Alameda County, said the county hoped to work with Tesla to avoid escalation of the issue.

-Musk's aggressive push to reopen has gained the tacit support of conservatives aligned with the president and drawn the ire of liberals, including a California state assemblywoman who punctuated her displeasure with an expletive over the weekend.
+Musk's aggressive push to reopen has gained the tacit support of conservatives aligned with the president, and drawn the ire of liberals, including a California state assemblywoman who punctuated her displeasure of the billionaire with an expletive over the weekend.

 Eric Trump, the president's son, liked Musk's tweet Monday.

-As coronavirus shutdowns have dragged on, some states have moved more quickly to reopen, and protests have broken out to demand an end to the shutdown orders.
+As the coronavirus shutdowns have dragged on, some states have moved more quickly to reopen, and protesters have demanded an end to the shutdown orders.
 In Silicon Valley, which has had some of the most restrictive orders in place for the longest time, a handful of tech elites have echoed and promoted Musk's concerns.

-Musk repeatedly has played down the seriousness of the coronavirus, at one point calling the panic "dumb."
-On the company's earnings call late last month, he called the quarantine measures "fascist" and used profanities to describe what he saw as "forcibly imprisoning" people in their homes against their constitutional rights.
+Musk has repeatedly played down the seriousness of the coronavirus, at one point calling the panic "dumb."
+On the company's earnings call late last month he called the quarantine measures "fascist" and used expletives to describe what he saw as "forcibly imprisoning" people in their homes against their constitutional rights.

-Musk's erratic behavior continued this month when he tweeted that Tesla's stock price was "too high," sending shares plummeting during the middle of trading on May 1.
-Since then, he has consistently complained about the stay-at-home orders, saying Tesla has been unfairly singled out among large automakers and railing against California officials.
+Musk's erratic behavior continued this month when he tweeted that Tesla's stock price was "too high," sending shares plummeting during trading on May 1.
+Since then he has consistently complained of the stay-home orders, saying Tesla has been unfairly singled out among large automakers and railing against California officials.

-He took aim at the county's interim public health officer, Erica Pan, who he derided over the weekend as "an unelected county official" and alleged she "illegally" overrode the state orders - despite county officials' ability to supersede them.
+He took aim at the county's interim public health officer, Erica Pan, whom he derided over the weekend as "an unelected county official"; he said she "illegally" overrode the state orders - despite county officials' ability to supersede state orders.

-Musk also tried to keep the factory open at the beginning of the crisis in mid-March, as the Bay Area became the first major region to order residents to stay home.
-The county at the time told Tesla it did not count as an essential business.
+Musk also tried to keep the factory open at the beginning of the crisis in mid-March, when the Bay Area became the first major region to order residents to stay home.
+The county at the time told Tesla that it did not count as essential business.